Subscribe to our regular, feel-good newsletter!

 People involved: Prism Arts Studio Arts

-Three of our Studio Arts group, John, Jonathan and Harvey have worked with the Claire Sleightholm, Project Curator at Tullie House to curate their own exhibition in the George Howard Gallery in Old Tullie House.
-The exhibition, Culture Collide, is a year-long display which will give visitors a chance to explore an entirely new approach to Tullie House’s fine and decorative art collections.
+Three of our Studio Arts members, John, Jonathan and Harvey, worked with Claire Sleightholm, Project Curator at Tullie House, to curate their own exhibition in the George Howard Gallery in Old Tullie House.
+The exhibition, Culture Collide, was a year-long display which gave visitors a chance to explore an entirely new approach to Tullie House’s fine and decorative art collections.

-Work on display include objects from Japan alongside work by Thomas Bushby, Sheila Fell, Utagawa Hiroshige, Katsushika Hokusai, and Percy Kelly.
+Work on display includes objects from Japan alongside work by Thomas Bushby, Sheila Fell, Utagawa Hiroshige, Katsushika Hokusai, and Percy Kelly.

 Cultures Collide: The Journey Continues

-The artists were so inspired by their experience working with the museum collections that they wanted to continue the work they’d started, creating their own work in response to the exhibition they’d created.
+The artists were so inspired by their experience working with the museum collections that they wanted to continue the work they’d started, creating their own work in response to the exhibition they’d curated.

-This work went on display in Tullie House’s Community Gallery from 10th June – 14th July 2019.
+This work went on display in Tullie House’s Community Gallery.